sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

 create a new folder under `Packages` and name it after the `.sublime-package` file you want to override, excluding the extension.

-Any file you create in this package will take precedence over any identically named file in the original package.
+Any file you create in this package directory will literally replace any identically named
+(and identically path-ed) file in the original package.
+Sublime Text literally ignores the same-named file in the original
+Package file.
+(This is unlike the effect of placing files in the `User` Package where Sublime Text tries to "merge" them into existing data when they contain JSON data structures.)

 Python plugins in override packages are able to use relative imports